PiETLab/TreasureBoxBrailleApps/README.md

+# Treasure Box Braille Apps

-# Authoring App and SCALP App
+This repository is dedicated to both Authoring App and SCALP App.

+  * **Authoring App**: This is a GUI application that enables the creation of `Scenario` files.
+    * Scenarios are text files that together with some associated audio files will be executed by the Raspberry Pi 2.
+    * This app responsibility is to output a formatted text file and associated it with the correct audio files.

+  * **SCALP**: This app is responsible for running the `Scenario` files inside the Raspberry Pi 2.
+    * `SCALP` also contains a separate repository called [`SCALP Scripts`](https://github.com/PiETLab/SCALPScripts) which are a series of `bash script` files that automatically feed the `Scenario` files into the `SCALP App`

-## How to run in development mode
+## How to run both apps in development mode

 1. Download [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-developers)